ochafik/optimized-loops-macros/README.md

 ## What is it ?

-This project is a simple yet functional prototype to port a subset of [ScalaCL](https://code.google.com/p/scalacl/) / [Scalaxy](https://github.com/ochafik/Scalaxy)'s loop rewrites to Scala 2.10.
+This project is a simple yet fully functional prototype to port a subset of [ScalaCL](https://code.google.com/p/scalacl/) / [Scalaxy](https://github.com/ochafik/Scalaxy)'s loop rewrites to Scala 2.10.

 The goal is to integrate it into Scala, which should be relatively easy.